Kittiwake Class

 Science

-In our Science studies this term, we'll be exploring Light
+In our Science studies this term, we'll be exploring Evolution and Inheritance

 Within each science lesson, children will be challenged with working scientifically, exploring and researching with a clear purpose.
-This unit will focus on light, exploring how light travels and how we see colour.
+This unit will focus on adaptive and genetic changes.

 Religious Education (R.E)